moreAdi/moreAdi/README.md

  Hello,
 I'm Aditya More.
-A Computer Engineer with coding skills in Java technologies.
+A Computer Engineer with coding skills in Java technologies....